ORCAR

 The Vision

-Based in Squamish, BC — on Sḵwx̱wú7mesh territory, at the edge of the Atl’ka7tsem / Howe Sound UNESCO Biosphere Region — the Orcar carries a message from the endangered Southern Resident orcas of these very waters to every festival it visits this summer.
+Based in Squamish, BC at the edge of the Atl’ka7tsem / Howe Sound, the Orcar carries a message from the endangered Southern Resident orcas in our waters onto the land.

 20 ft